jmversteeg/defa/readme.md

 [![Code Coverage][coveralls-image]][coveralls-url]
 [![NPM Version][npm-image]][npm-url]

-Iteratively assign properties of source objects to a destination object for all destination properties that resolve to `undefined`.
+Assigns own and inherited enumerable properties of source objects to the destination object for all destination properties that resolve to `undefined`.
 Source objects are applied from left to right.
 Once a property is set, additional values of the same property are ignored.